iranges package

 disjoin(with_reverse_map=False)[source]

-Calculate disjoint intervals.
+Calculate disjoint ranges.

 Parameters: